 Diabetes Prevention Program

-Through a collaboration with the University of California Office of the President/UC Health, and the UC Berkeley Healthy Campus Initiative the Diabetes Prevention Program (DPP) is offered for UC Berkeley staff, faculty, students and eligible spouses.
-UC Berkeley's DPP follows the guidelines for National Diabetes Prevention Programs, using a CDC approved curriculum, trained lifestyle coaches, and group support over the course of a year.
+Through a collaboration with the University of California Office of the President/UC Health, and the UC Berkeley Healthy Campus Initiative the Diabetes Prevention Program (DPP) is offered to UC Berkeley staff, faculty, students, and eligible spouses.
+UC Berkeley's DPP follows the guidelines for National Diabetes Prevention Programs, using a CDC-approved curriculum, trained lifestyle coaches, and group support over a year.

 Eligibility to Participate

-- UC Berkeley staff, faculty, students and eligible spouses
+- UC Berkeley staff, faculty, and eligible spouses

 - At least 18 years old;